-Doctors are constantly improving the surgical techniques used to treat bile duct cancers and looking for ways to make more people eligible for surgery.
-One potential option, a liver transplant, was discussed in the section “ Surgery for bile duct cancer.”
+Doctors are constantly improving the surgical techniques used to treat bile duct cancers and looking for ways to make surgery possible for more people.

-Other options are also being explored.
-For example, sometimes surgery to remove the cancer might technically be possible, but it can’t be done because it might not leave enough healthy liver behind after the operation.
-One option might be to cut off the blood supply to the part of the liver that’s going to be removed (known as portal vein embolization).
+For instance, sometimes surgery to remove the cancer might be possible, but it can’t be done because it might not leave enough healthy liver behind.
+One option being studied is to cut off the blood supply to the part of the liver that’s going to be removed (known as portal vein embolization).
 As this part of the liver shrinks, the other part of the liver grows to compensate.
-After several weeks, there might be enough healthy liver on this side to go ahead with the operation to remove the tumor.
+Over time, there might be enough healthy liver to go ahead with the operation to remove the part of the liver with the tumor.

-One target of several newer drugs is tumor blood vessels.
+For instance, some of these drugs target tumor blood vessels.
 Bile duct tumors need new blood vessels to grow beyond a certain size.
-Sorafenib (Nexavar®), bevacizumab (Avastin®), pazopanib (Votrient®), and regorafenib (Stivarga®) are examples of drugs that target blood vessel growth and are being studied against bile duct cancer.
+Bevacizumab (Avastin®), erlotinib (Tarceva®), ramucirumab (Cyramza ®), and regorafenib (Stivarga®) are examples of drugs that target blood vessel growth and are being studied against bile duct cancer.

-Other new drugs have different targets.
+Other drugs have different targets.
 For example, EGFR, a protein that helps cells grow, is found in high amounts on some cancer cells.
-Drugs that target EGFR have shown some benefit against several types of cancer.
-Some of these drugs, such as cetuximab (Erbitux®) and panitumumab (Vectibix®) are now being studied for use in people with bile duct cancer, usually in combination with chemotherapy or other targeted drugs.
+Drugs that target EGFR have shown some benefit against many types of cancer.
+Some of these drugs, such as cetuximab (Erbitux®) and panitumumab (Vectibix®) are now being studied for use in people with bile duct cancer, often in combination with chemotherapy or other targeted drugs.

-Drugs known as MEK inhibitors, such as trametinib (Mekinist®), are also being studied for use against bile duct cancer.
+Other types of targeted therapy, such as MEK inhibitors (like tivantinib ) and anti-PD1 drugs (like pembrolizumab [Keytruda®]), are also being studied for use against bile duct cancer.